vincepr/md/docs/csharp/examples/refactoring/refactoring2.md

-# Refactoring exercise in Csharp part 1
+# Part 2 - Unit Testing
 create a new Project.
 Type `Unit Test Project` named RefactoringTest.UnitTest, with xUnit and the same dotnet version as the project.

 ## Definition Mocking